Come and start your day in a healthy way while celebrating medical laboratory professionals! We invite you to... read more >

 National Medical Laboratory Professionals Week

 According to the ASCLS, there are about 300,000 Medical Laboratory Science practitioners in the United States.
-Considering that approximately 70% of the medical decisions originate in clinical laboratory work, these professionals play an increasingly vital role in the diagnosis, treatment, and prevention of diseases.
+Considering that approximately 70 percent of the medical decisions originate in clinical laboratory work, these professionals play an increasingly vital role in the diagnosis, treatment and prevention of diseases.
 Because laboratory medicine is behind the scenes, often their dedicated efforts go unnoticed by the general public and other health care professionals.
 In today's demands for the delivery of high-quality healthcare, medical laboratory professionals have the opportunity to ensure that the public is well informed about the high standards and professionalism that has always characterized their careers.

 The Andrews University accredited program for Medical Laboratory Science has contributed to the field of laboratory medicine by educating Medical Laboratory Scientists since 1989, although the Medical Technologist program began many decades before.
 The graduates of the Department of Medical Laboratory Sciences minister to others by practicing and promoting standards of excellence and working at world-renowned institutions like the John Hopkins Hospital, Mayo Clinic, Loma Linda University Health and many others.
 They are lifelong learners and professionals with exceptional skills and are employed as generalist medical laboratory scientists, laboratory medicine specialists, pathology & laboratory medicine administration, clinical researchers, missionaries, educators, physicians, dentists, presidents and CEOs of health care organizations.